 Bamboo spine is a radiographic feature seen in ankylosing spondylitis that occurs as a result of vertebral body fusion by marginal syndesmophytes.
 It is often accompanied by fusion of the posterior vertebral elements as well.
 A bamboo spine typically involves the thoracolumbar and/or lumbosacr...

 Cervical spine fractures can occur secondary to exaggerated flexion or extension, or because of direct trauma or axial loading.
 Pathology The cervical spine is susceptible to injury because it is highly mobile with relatively small vertebral bodies and supports the head which is both heavy and...

-Chordomas are uncommon malignant tumours that account for 1% of intracranial tumours and 4% of all primary bone tumours.
-They originate from embryonic remnants of the primitive notochord (earliest fetal axial skeleton, extending from the Rathke's pouch to the coccyx).
-Since chordomas arise in ...
+Chordomas are uncommon malignant tumours of the axial skeleton that account for 1% of intracranial tumours and 4% of all primary bone tumours.
+They originate from embryonic remnants of the primitive notochord (earliest fetal axial skeleton, extending from the Rathke's pouch to the tip of the c...